How Long Does It Take for Weeds to Grow?

 The Vegetative Stage

 During the vegetative stage, you’re going to have to be a little patient.
-This part of your plant’s life cycle typically takes between 3 - 16 weeks, and they’ll require at least 16 hours of sunlight .
+This part of your plant’s life cycle typically takes between 3 - 16 weeks, and they’ll require at least 16 hours of sunlight , but 18 is ideal.
 You’ll want to give your plants six hours of direct sunlight and ten hours of indirect light.

 While in this stage, your plants are going to grow exponentially.
 This is where nearly all of the growth happens, and you’ll start seeing your cannabis grow upwards and outwards.
 You’ll likely have to transport your plants to bigger pots during this stage, as they’ll be outgrowing their current situation.
 Trimming and pruning your plants are also necessary for the vegetative stage, preventing them from over-growing and invading each other's spaces.

-During the vegetative stage, you’ll finally start to be able to determine the sex of your plants.
+DDuring the vegetative stage, you’ll finally start to be able to determine the sex of your plants.
 It’s crucial to get rid of the male plants, as they don’t provide the same effects as female plants.
 They can also contaminate and damage your female plants, so it’s best to discard them entirely.
+You should only keep these male plants if you’re interested in breeding.

 Also, make sure to increase your plants’ watering.
 As they grow, they will require more water for their deeper, longer stalks.